 Overnight Hotel- Kandy

 Day 06: Kandy – Nuwara Eliya (75 km / 3 hours

-After the breakfast proceed to the Kandy railway station, where you board the Nuwara Eliya bound train.
+After breakfast proceeds to the Kandy railway station, where you board the Nuwara Eliya bound train.
 Today you are going to experience one of the most scenic rail journeys in the world.
 The rail track from Kandy to Nuwara Eliya is full of beautiful scenery and you can enjoy the beautiful scenery as the train slowly moves across the mountain valleys.
-In the afternoon visit tea factory and Seetha temple, which is another historical city connected to Ramayana.
+In the afternoon visit the tea factory and Seetha temple, which is another historical city connected to Ramayana.